chhsdata/dataplaybook/3_implement.md

 See the full guidelines [in the Resource Library]({{ site.baseurl }}/resource_library#datade-id "CHHS Data De-Identification Guidelines").

+De-Identification Considerations:
+1. The CHHS Data De-Identification Guidelines are the default policy for CHHS departments.
+If a CHHS Department wants to customize the guidelines, it must have appropriate references to departmental processes and must file a copy of their guidelines with the Office of the Agency Information Office.
+2. While most state agencies are covered by the California Information Practices Act (IPA), some are also covered by or impacted by HIPAA, the United States Health Insurance Portability and Accountability Act.
+Unlike the IPA, which applies to all personal information, HIPAA only applies to certain health or healthcare-related information.
+HIPAA requirements apply in combination with IPA requirements.
+3. For Departments covered by HIPAA, de-identification must meet the HIPAA standard.
+The CHHS Data De-Identification Guidelines serve as a tool to make and document an expert determination consistent with the HIPAA standard.

 ### CHHS Data Sharing

 [Data sharing at CHHS]({{ site.baseurl }}/resource_library#datasharing "CHHS Data Sharing Framework") is governed by the CHHS Data Exchange Agreement and the associated business use case proposal process.
 The CHHS Data Exchange Agreement is bifurcated into two parts—one master agreement with general legal boilerplate language and subordinate "Business Use Case Proposals" containing the specific business case to document each data exchange under the master agreement.
 The Business Use Case Proposal includes information such as data type, intended use, etc. The master agreement, when coupled with the Business Use Case Proposal, forms the complete, standardized, legally-compliant data sharing agreement.